BigCheeseThe3st/topstepx_mf_v4/README.md

 This software is provided “as is” with no warranties.
 Trading involves substantial risk and you can lose money.
 You are solely responsible for any losses or damages resulting from use of this tool.
 Use at your own risk.

+##Licence Summary

+You may:
+- Use this software for free
+- Modify it
+- Share it
+- Contribute improvements

+You may NOT:
+- Sell it
+- Use it commercially
+- Offer paid services using it
+- Repackage and sell it

+Commercial licensing is available by request.

 ## Usage Warning

 This project is configured the way I have found works best in my testing and built for trading gold futures, but it may not fit your account, broker, or market conditions.
 Always start on a **practice/sim account**, validate behavior, and only then consider a combine or live account.
 Do not assume past results will continue.